pybites/pybites.github.io-source/content/guest-naughts-and-crosses-ai.md

 * change the external representation to match the internal representation; or
 * find a way to translate between the two representations as and when needed.

 There are implications for each of these options.
-Firstly, if the internal representation is changed, it wil be necessary to extract the details for the grid when it is being displayed in a non-sequential order.
+Firstly, if the internal representation is changed, it will be necessary to extract the details for the grid when it is being displayed in a non-sequential order.
 This is not an impossible situation, but adds a layer of complexity that is probably undesirable.
 Secondly, if the external representation is changed, then it inconveniences the player who will have to think more about the value of the cell